 The estate and gift tax laws have changed dramatically over the last dozen years.
-Most recently, the lifetime exemptions for both estate and gift tax (and generation skipping transfer tax) were increased to $5.25 million and gift tax annual exclusion was increased to $14,000 per donee.
+Most recently, the lifetime exemptions for both estate and gift tax (and generation skipping transfer tax) were increased to $11.4 million per person and gift tax annual exclusion was increased to $15,000 per donee.
 Also, Congress made permanent the ability of a surviving spouse to use the unused exemption of the first spouse to pass away (a/k/a portability).
 Please visit the Advanced Estate Planning pages for more information on the various techniques available to minimize estate and gift tax.

 If an estate is large enough, the executor generally must file an estate tax return on Form 706 within nine months of the date of death.
 Estate tax planning does not end with death, however, and there are many decisions the executor must make regarding how to report items on an estate tax return, whether and the extent to which taxes may be deferred beyond the due date of the tax return, and other items that will require the assistance of a competent estate tax attorney to minimize taxes and protect assets.
 Mr. Zell frequently advise executors and trustees on estate tax matters and assist in the preparation of estate tax returns, where necessary and appropriate.